-Customer Service Hours: Friday 9:00 a.m. - 5:00 p.m.
+Customer Service Hours: Monday -Thursday 7:30 a.m. -7:00 p.m.
+EST Friday 9:00 a.m. - 5:00 p.m.
 EST Saturday 8:30 a.m. - noon EST

 Who We Are: Looking for a health plan that fits with your lifestyle?
 We work hard to create health insurance plans that work for you, your family, your health status and your budget.
 From cost cutting tools to nationally-recognized customer service, Priority Health delivers a better experience.